Ayush76a/Sales_Store_Data_Analysis_MSExcel/README.md

 6. Amazon, Flikart and Myntra are the top3 most prominent online sales channels.

 ## Conclusion
-Target women consumers of age group(20-49 yrs) living in UP, Maharashtra and Karnataka by showing advertisement, offers, coupons avaible on Amazon, Flipkar and Myntra.
+Target women consumers of age group(20-49 yrs) living in UP, Maharashtra and Karnataka by showing advertisement, offers, coupons avaible on Amazon, Flipkart and Myntra.